alfredormz/not_my_job/README.md

 restaurant.place_name #=> "Argentina"
 ```

-If the delegate object is nil and a block is provided:
+If the delegate object is nil and a block is specified:
 ```ruby
 class Restaurant
   extend NotMyJob